geektechniquestudios/frozr/README.md

 Store your cryptocurrency with confidence using Frozr's smart-contract time vault.
 Check it out now at [frozr.io](https://frozr.io/)!

 If that ever goes offline, [check this ipfs mirror](https://cool-surf-2864.on.fleek.co/).

+If you'd like to run the site on your local system to interact with the blockchain, it's as simple as cloning this repo, installing yarn, and running `yarn && yarn dev` in the directory where this code was cloned.